RichardJJG/docs/docs/eventing/samples/ping-source/index.md

 EOF
 ```

-## Verify
+## Verify the message was sent

-Verify that the message was sent to the Knative eventing system by
-looking at message dumper logs.
+Verify that the message was sent to the Knative Eventing system by looking at message dumper logs.

 {{< tabs name="view-event" default="kubectl" >}}
 {{% tab name="kubectl" %}}

-Use following command to view the logs of the event-display service:
+View the logs of the event-display service by running:

 ```shell
 kubectl logs -l serving.knative.dev/service=event-display -c user-container --since=10m